Invoicing

 Learn how to create invoices, set payment terms and handle late payments.

+So, what should go on an invoice?
 Here’s a quick checklist.
 Your name or business name and your contact details.
 The client’s name and address.
 A unique invoice number – this helps you to stay organised.
 The date you issued the invoice.
 A short, clear description of the work you’ve done.
 The total amount due, including VAT if you’re registered.
 The payment due date.
-And finally, your bank details or payment link.
+And finally, your bank details or payment link

 Remember, just because you’re self-employed doesn’t mean you’re on your own.
-There are freelancer organisations and unions that give advice, help with tax and support you with chasing up late payments if you need it.
+There are freelancer organisations and unions that give advice, help with tax, and support you with chasing up late payments if you need it.

 All Adult Learning Modules